- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - Additional City Championship bids may be granted to specific cities with higher participation levels

-- No refunds will be issued for teams paying for players who do not come to an event
+- No refunds will be issued for teams paying for players who do not come to a tournament

 In accordance with the Americans with Disabilities Act of 1990 (ADA), (including changes made by the ADA Amendments Act of 2008, effective January 1, 2009), TITLE 42 – THE PUBLIC HEALTH AND WELFARE, CHAPTER 126 – EQUAL OPPORTUNITY FOR INDIVIDUALS WITH DISABILITIES.